 What happens at a monastery?

 Every morning, Winnipeggers come to the monastery and offer food to the monks.
-While they are here they have the opportunity to learn how to practice the Buddha’s teaching in their daily lives.
+While here they have the opportunity to learn how to practice the Buddha’s teaching in their daily lives.
 If they have questions or need advice, the monks are available to talk with them.
 The monks encourage them to follow the five training precepts the Buddha gave to lay people.

 From time to time lay people will gather at the monastery to organize social service activities such as blood drives and collections for local food banks.